programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### Data type and format

-Born digital AI licence PDFs (number XXX., words XXX), collated by Estrada and Fenlon, based on tools considered for institutional licensing at the University of Birmingham and University of Buffalo.
+29 born digital AI licence PDFs (103,396 words), collated primarily by Estrada with input from Fenlon, based on tools considered for institutional licensing at the University of Buffalo and University of Birmingham.

 #### What NLP handles well

-Structured data, especially where textual content can be pre-determined or modelled.
+Structured data, especially where textual content can be pre-determined or modelled closely.
 We realise the limitations in this method, and offer a robust dictionary for relevant AI tool licence flags, that we trust will have a degree of transferability to other agreements.
+However, following the code syntax allows for the dictionary to be edited as a fluid resource.

-In order for our lesson to remain focused on NLP and AI red flags, we use born digital PDFs.
+In order for our lesson to remain focused on NLP and AI red flags, we use born digital PDFs, pre-converted to computer-readable text.
 This avoids the process of (re)OCRing material with complex layouts, although, due to the formulaic nature of terms and condition licenses, OCR tools are likely to be effective in digitally transcribing such material.
-The quality of machine-readable text from these born digital agreements was manually checked, before NLP processing.
+The quality of machine-readable text from these born digital agreements was manually checked, as well as tested through the following code, before NLP processing.

 #### What level of RAM is needed to complete this lesson?

 This NLP workflow was constructed and tested using an Apple Mac Silicon I, with 8MB RAM.
-As such, similar devices should be able to enact this lesson’s code, although slight syntax adaptations may be needed depending on your Operating System.
+As such, similar devices should be able to enact this lesson’s code straight, although slight Python syntax adaptations may be needed depending on your Operating System.

 #### Are admin privileges required?